 - Boating accidents

 What Damages Are Available to Port St. Lucie Accident Victims?

-There are three categories of damages available to personal injury victims in Port St. Lucie: economic, non-economic, and punitive damages.
+There are three categories of damages available to personal injury victims: economic, non-economic, and punitive damages.

 Economic damages compensate you for things like: